Get insider access

 Razer BlackShark V2 X

-The Razer Kraken V3 are better wired gaming headphones than the Razer BlackShark V2 X. The Kraken V3 have better build quality, a more neutral default sound profile, which some users may prefer, a companion app with a graphic EQ and presets so you can customize their sound to your liking, and their boom mic offers a better noise handling performance.
+The Razer Kraken V3 are better wired gaming headphones than the Razer BlackShark V2 X. The Kraken V3 have a better build quality, a more neutral default sound profile, which some users may prefer, a companion app with a graphic EQ and presets so you can customize their sound to your liking, and their boom mic offers a better noise handling performance.
 However, the BlackShark V2 X are more comfortable, and their mic has a better recording quality.

 Razer Kraken X